 - Floor Type Performance.
-Not all vacuums perform the same on hard floors, laminate and carpets.
-Some are all-rounders, but many are better on one type than others.
+Not all vacuums perform the same on hard floors, laminate, and carpets.
 Make sure you take into account the types of floor in your home when choosing.

 - Battery Run-Time.
-One of the most important considerations when buying a cordless vacuum cleaner is the battery run-time.
-This can range from less than 10 minutes up to an hour, depending on the model.
-The run-time you need depends on how you want to use the machine.
-For spot cleaning, a battery that lasts 15 minutes may be enough.
-If you want to clean the entire house without recharging, however, then you'll need a considerably longer run-time.
+One of the most important considerations when buying a cordless vacuum cleaner is the battery run-time (and recharging time.)
+Battery life can range from less than 20 minutes up to an hour, depending on the vacuum cleaner.
+Keep in mind that you’ll often need to use the highest suction setting when cleaning stubborn pet hair, which greatly reduces battery run-time.

 Why do Vacuums Struggle with Hair?

-Pet hair presents a particularly difficult challenge to many vacuums.
-If you’ve ever pushed around a vacuum cleaner for twenty minutes only to realise that your carpet is still covered with hairs, you probably already know this!
-Considering 40% of UK homes have some sort of pet, this is an issue that many people face.
+Pet hair is a difficult challenge for many vacuums.
+If you’ve ever pushed around a vacuum cleaner for twenty minutes, only to realise that your carpet is still covered with hairs, you probably already know this!
+Considering 40% of UK homes have some sort of pet, this is an issue that millions of people face.

 Removing hair from hard floors is usually easier than carpets.
 Some machines tend to push hair around rather than sucking it up though.
 When looking for the best cordless vacuum for pet hair, make sure to choose a model that’s suitable for the type of floors you have in your home.